raspberrypilearning/cd-intermediate-javascript-sushi/en/step_4.md

 Now click the button and check if it works!

-### Connect the other buttons
+### Write code for the other buttons
-Now connect the other three buttons:
+Now connect the other three buttons so clicking them sends an alert:

 --- task ---
 Connect the **Clear Completed** button — which has the Id `clear-completed-button` — to an alerting function called `clearCompletedToDoItems`.